breezefront/breezefront.com/introducing-breeze.md

 ## Magento 2 extensions are ready for Breeze front

 In addition to front-end performance optimization techniques, Breeze front offers easy integration with Magento 2 modules and Luma-based customizations.
-The increased number of extensions compatible with the fastest Magento 2 front will entitle you to empowering your eCommerce.
 Adding new integrations is easy as Breeze doesn’t modify CSS and HTML of Luma and Blank themes.
 Start exploring an excellent Breeze documentation website to see the list of compatible modules.

 No words, but striking numbers for Breeze Blank

 > - Mobile Performance 100